Estimated reading time: 8 minutes

 The statute includes crimes for a person using a firearm who:

-• while in or having just exited a motor vehicle, recklessly discharges toward a motor vehicle, building or a person.
+- while in or just after exiting a motor vehicle, recklessly discharges toward a motor vehicle, building or person.

 Dangerous Weapon Charges